NoCtrlZ/swish/CONTRIBUTE.md

 - [ ] Validater should be in request module.
 - [ ] Change name according to clean code.
 - [ ] Error handling all function.
-- [ ] Lifetime optimization, remove clone and copy
+- [ ] Lifetime optimization, remove clone and copy.
+- [ ] Error struct should be integrated.
 ## Feature
 - [ ] DBMS client.
 - [ ] Mailer client.